Complete Reduction for Derivatives in a Transcendental Liouvillian Extension: Preliminaries

-Let $E$ be a differential field extension of $F$ and $f \in E$.
-Then $f$ is said to be {\em primitive (resp.\ hyperexponential) over $F$} if $f^\prime \in F$ (resp.\ $f \neq 0$ and $f^\prime/f \in F$).
-An element $t$ in a differential field extension of $F$ is called a {\em monomial over $F$} if $t$ is transcendental over $F$ and $t^\prime \in F[t]$.
-A monomial $t$ over $F$ is said to be {\em regular} if $F(t)$ and $F$ have the same subfield of constants.
+An element $t$ in a differential field extension of $(F, \, ^\prime)$ is called a {\em monomial over $F$} if $t$ is transcendental over $F$ and $t^\prime \in F[t]$.
+A monomial $t$ over $F$ is said to be {\em regular} if $F(t)$ and~$F$ have the same subfield of constants.
 By Definition \ref{DEF:liouvillian}, a transcendental Liouvillian extension $C(t_1, \ldots, t_n)$ is a differential field extension of $C$, in which $t_i$ is a regular monomial over $C(t_1, \ldots, t_{i-1})$, and is either primitive or hyperexponential over the same field for all $i \in [n]$.

 In the rest of this section, we let $(F, \, ^\prime)$ be a differential field, $C$ be its subfield of constants, and $t$ be a monomial over $F$.
 Then $F[t]$ is a differential subring of $F(t)$.
-A nonzero polynomial $p \in F[t]$ is said to be {\em normal (resp.\ special)} if $\gcd(p, p^\prime)=1$ (resp.\ $\gcd(p, p^\prime)=p$).
-Set $N_t$ to be the set of all monic, irreducible and normal polynomials of positive degrees.
+A nonzero polynomial $p \in F[t]$ is said to be {\em normal} (resp.\ {\em special}) if $\gcd(p, p^\prime)=1$ (resp.\ $\gcd(p, p^\prime)=p$) (see \cite[Definition 3.4.2]{BronsteinBook}).
+The set of normal polynomials with positive degrees is denoted by $N_t$.

-An element of $F(t)$ is {\em $t$-simple} if it is $t$-proper and has a normal denominator according to \cite[Section 1]{CDL2018}.
-All $t$-simple elements in $F(t)$ form an $F$-subspace, which is denoted by $S_t$.
+Let us recall the notion of $t$-simple elements in \cite[Section 2.1]{CDGL2025}. \begin{define} An element of $F(t)$ is {\em $t$-simple} if it is $t$-proper and has a normal denominator. \end{define} All $t$-simple elements in $F(t)$ form an $F$-subspace, which is denoted by $S_t$.
 Let